MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- In total, we have implemented two tests for our project.
 These tests primarily focus on testing the correct data loading and model prediction functionality.
-The first test verifies that the data loader correctly loads the training and test images, and the second test ensures that the model output has the expected four categories.
-Since we used DVC for managing data, the test_data.py is not checking the data as it is set to skip our data test. ---
+The test_data function tests the data loading and preprocessing pipeline.
+It checks whether the number of training and test tensors matches the number of corresponding images, validates the shapes of the tensors, and ensures that the labels are correct.
+The test_model function, on the other hand, assesses the correctness of the model's output shape by feeding random input data into the loaded model and comparing the output shape with the expected shape of (1,4) for four categories. ---

 ### Question 8